Analytify/wp-analytify/README.md

 * New Feature : Diagnostic Info and Error log
 * New Feature : Shows Comparison up or down Stats
 * New Feature : Every post row has a direct link of Stats which takes to next page screen and takes to stats section.
-* New Addon : Enhanced ecommerce Google Analytics for Easy Digital Downloads addon
+* New Add-on : Enhanced ecommerce Google Analytics for Easy Digital Downloads add-on
-* New Addon : Google Analytics Campaigns manager addon
+* New Add-on : Google Analytics Campaigns manager add-on
-* New Addon : Email Notifications addon
+* New Add-on : Email Notifications add-on
-* New Addon : Google Analytics dashboard widget
+* New Add-on : Google Analytics dashboard widget
 * Compatibility : Compatible to WordPress 4.6.1

 ### 1.5.5 - 2016-10-18 ###
 * Announcement : Version 2.0 is near & Announcing upcoming price change.

 ### 1.5.4 - 2016-09-09 ###
 * Bug Fix : Tracking bug
 * Compatibility : Compatible to WordPress 4.6.1

 ### 1.5.3 - 2016-08-16 ###
 * Enhancement : Announcement of 2.0
 * Compatibility : Compatible to WordPress 4.6

 ### 1.5.2 - 2016-07-16 ###
 * Bug Fix : Average Session Duration & BounceRate

 ### 1.5.1 - 2016-06-09 ###
 * Enhancement : Option to upgrade to Pro version is back
 * Enhancement : New Coupon added for $10 off

 ### 1.5.0 - 2016-05-10 ###
 * Bug Fix : 404 error on profile settings
 * Enhancement : Getting ready for 2.0 update
 * Enhancement : Compatible with 4.5.2

 ### 1.3.2 - 2016-02-01 ###
 * Bug Fix : Web Property fix - Important update

 ### 1.3.1 - 2016-01-23 ###
 * Bug Fix : Fix the Announcement Bug

 ### 1.3.0 - 2016-01-21 ###
 * Code Re-factor : Major update

 ### 1.2.5 - 2015-12-24 ###
 * Bug Fixed : Security update

 ### 1.2.4 - 2015-12-24 ###
+* Bug Fixed : Code cleanup and indentation
 * New Feature : Cache Analytify dashboard stats based on Profile selection
-* Bug Fixed   : Code cleanup and indentation

 ### 1.2.3 - 2015-12-06 ###
 * Bug Fix : Don't load statistics for draft/trash/new posts.
 Load only for Published posts/pages.
 * Bug Fix : Update Notice messages for settings page.
 * New Feature : Compatible for WordPress 4.4

 ### 1.2.2 - 2015-11-25 ###
 * Bug Fix : encoded URL on redirecting after connecting with Google Analytics.
 * Bug Fix : Top Pages option in Dashboard show incorrect values.
 * Bug Fix : Analytify Menu in Admin Bar redirect to wrong page.
 * New Feature : Added Cache For Operating System stats, Mobile Devices stats and Top Referrers stats.

 ### 1.2.1 - 2015-11-13 ###
-* Added brand new addons page.
+* Enhancement : Added brand new add-ons page.
-* Better dashboard loading check.
+* Enhancement : Better dashboard loading check.
-* New Analytify Menu in Admin Bar.
+* Enhancement : New Analytify Menu in Admin Bar.
-* Calendar start date is now post date for per post analytics.
+* Enhancement : Calendar start date is now post date for per post analytics.

 ### 1.2.0 - 2015-11-10 ###
-* 1-Click setup is now available.
+* Enhancement : 1-Click setup is now available.
-* Get install access to discount coupon if you share usage data with us.
+* Enhancement : Get install access to discount coupon if you share usage data with us.
-* Multiple bug fix.
+* Bug Fix : Multiple bug fix.
-* Spelling correction.
-Thanks to the contribution from community, check github.
+* Bug Fix : Spelling correction.
+Thanks to the contribution from community, check Github.

 ### 1.1.1 - 2015-08-30 ###
-* New Feature: Added Cache for Keywords and Browser stats.
+* New Feature : Added Cache for Keywords and Browser stats.
-* Compatibility with WordPres 4.3
+* Enhancement : Compatibility with Wordpress 4.3

 ### 1.1.0 - 2015-07-10 ###
-* New Feature: Added Cache for Country and City stats.
+* New Feature : Added Cache for Country and City stats.
-* Announcing WooCommerce Addon.
+* New Feature : Announcing WooCommerce Add-on.

 ### 1.0.7 - 2015-05-08 ###
-* New Feature: Added Cache for Top pages stats.
+* New Feature : Added Cache for Top pages stats.

 ### 1.0.6 - 2015-04-19 ###
-* New Feature: Added Cache for general stats.
+* New Feature : Added Cache for general stats.

 ### 1.0.5 - 2015-04-06 ###
-* Bug fix: Headers modify error on some hosts for some users.
+* Bug Fix : Headers modify error on some hosts for some users.
-* New feature: Campaign Analytics menu option added.
+* New Feature : Campaign Analytics menu option added.
 Teaser for Free users that Campaign tracking will look like the attached screenshot.

 ### 1.0.4 - 2015-03-26 ###
-* Bug fix: Avg Time on Page under the post/pages stats was showing AvgSessionDuration.
+* Bug Fix : Avg.
+Time on Page under the post/pages stats was showing AvgSessionDuration.
 So, It should be AvgTimeOnPage.
-* Bug fix: Avg Time on Site in Dashboard stats was showing AvgSessionDuration.
+* Bug Fix : Avg.
+Time on Site in Dashboard stats was showing AvgSessionDuration.
 So, It should be AvgTimeOnPage.

 ### 1.0.3 - 2015-02-21 ###
-* Fixed bug showing this error message "Don't load boxes if no post type is selected".
+* Bug Fix : Fixed bug showing this error message "Don't load boxes if no post type is selected".

 ### 1.0.2 - 2015-01-16 ###
-* Fixed issues with post exclude function
+* Bug Fix : Fixed issues with post exclude function
-* Made transition from free to premium version more stable.
+* Bug Fix : Made transition from free to premium version more stable.

 ### 1.0.1 - 2015-01-05 ###
-* Minor maintaince build.
+* Minor maintenance build.

 ### 1.0.0 - 2015-01-01 ###
 * Initial Release.